code-rhapsodie/ezdataflow-bundle/README.md

 }
 ```

-This example uses `ContentStructureFactory` to check if the content exists and returns the good `ContentStrucure` to the content writer.
+This example uses `ContentStructureFactory` to check if the content exists and returns the adequate `ContentStrucure` to pass to the content writer.

 # Admin UI